Last Update: 8/26/2017

 7. Two factor authentication is available from many banks and brokerage houses.
 Bank of America, Citi, Schwab, Fidelity Investments, and several other companies have this available, so check with your representative.
 This technique forces the use of both a password and a number generated by the hardware security token in your position, both are needed in order to log in.
 Clearly if criminals got a hold of your password, they would not be able to login.

-Two factor authentication system using SMS text messages is not secure, due to the weak SS7 routing system.
-We suggest only using two factor when you can use a token or a time based authenticator like Googles.
+Two factor authentication system using SMS text messages is not secure, due to hijacking of mobile phone accounts and the weak SS7 routing system.
+We suggest only using two factor when you can use a physical token or a time based authenticator like Googles.

 8. To avoid falling victim to e-mail phishing, never click a link or open an attachment from an e-mail.
 This is especially true for online banks and online brokerages.
 Manually type the URL into your browser.